 The therapeutic power of Myth

-The importance of Myth and Story as a healing tool in therapy:
+The importance of Myth and story as healing tool in therapy:

 In today’s world, we’re constantly flooded with different versions of reality.
 Social media, news outlets, and personal opinions all collide, and it’s up to us to sift through it all and figure out what’s true and what aligns with our beliefs.
 It’s a lot to navigate, and honestly, it can feel overwhelming.
 Let alone our own issues we are struggling with.